Electrical and Electronic Engineering

 You may be based in a number of locations, so you will need to be ready and willing to move throughout your programme.
 You’ll probably call Warrington, Bristol, Leicester or Torness home, but you could also work from client sites (including nuclear power stations, or Sellafield in Cumbria and Dounreay in Scotland).

-Our Marine – Defence business, based in Bristol, forms a critical part of Babcock’s Marine organisation.
+Our Mission Systems business, based in Bristol, forms a critical part of Babcock’s Marine sector.
 Working across a range of exciting design, manufacture and support projects, our 1,500-strong team operate from a number of sites across the UK and internationally ensuring our global customer portfolio is always supported.

-Your home base will be Bristol, but some of your placements may be at other Marine sector locations.
+Your home base will be Bristol, but some of your placements may be at other Babcock locations.

 Depending on your programme, your home base could be Devonport Royal Dockyard, Plymouth.
-However, some of your placements may be at other Nuclear or Marine sector locations.
+However, some of your placements may be at other sites.

-Our business in Keynsham is a key strategic partner to our customers — the MOD and the Royal Navy.
+Our business in Bristol is a key strategic partner to our customers — the MOD and the Royal Navy.
 We ensure that the UK Royal Navy goes to sea safely by sustaining the submarines with updates, design and documentation, upgrades and overhauls.
-We are developing innovative Operations Centres, novel repair techniques, technology insertion programmes, predictive data analytics and visualisation and training aids using games engine technologies.
+We are developing innovative Operations Centres, technology insertion programmes, predictive data analytics and visualisation and training aids using games engine technologies.

-Your home base will be the Keynsham office in Bristol, but some of your placements may be at other locations.
+Your home base will be the Bristol office, but some of your placements may be at other sites.

-As part of our Nuclear sector, Babcock’s HMNB Clyde operation works closely with the Ministry of Defence as a commercial partner to provide highly specialist engineering support services.
-We deliver operational maintenance, upgrades and repairs to support Royal Navy vessels, including Vanguard and Astute-class nuclear submarines based in Scotland.
+As part of our Nuclear sector, Babcock’s HMNB Clyde operation provides highly specialist engineering support services, including the management of critical infrastructure and nuclear facilities.
+We also deliver operational maintenance, upgrades and repairs to support Royal Navy vessels, including the Vanguard and Astute-Class nuclear submarines based in Scotland.

-Your home base will be Clyde Naval Base, but some of your placements may be at other Nuclear sector locations.
+Your home base will be Clyde Naval Base, but some of your placements may be at other sites.

 At the heart of our Marine sector is our 320 acre Rosyth facility, which is home to one of the largest waterside manufacturing and repair facilities in the UK.
-At Rosyth we specialise in the design and engineering of complex marine platforms, we support clients with design at whole ship or module level and we bring energy to our customers projects with our integrated design and manufacturing approach. .
-We work together to ensure navies at home and across the world go to sea safely and are the lead contractor for the UK Submarine Dismantling Programme.
+At Rosyth we specialise in the design and engineering of complex marine platforms, we design at a whole ship or module level and develop innovative solutions to our customers’ projects with our integrated design and manufacturing approach.

 Current openings in